kids encyclopedia robot

 Personal life

 Kuenssberg is married to James Kelly, a management consultant.
-They formerly lived in Mile End, east London.
+The couple reside in East London and do not have any children.

 See also